ropensci/tidyqpcr/README.md

 As of June 2022, this software is fully useable, and under active development development.
 It is particularly good at designing qPCR experiments in microwell plates (96-well and 384-well), and at relative quantification by the delta Cq method.

-[Edward Wallace](https://github.com/ewallace) wrote basic functions and documentation needed to do qPCR analysis in [the Wallace lab](https://ewallace.github.io/), and is making them freely available.
+[Edward Wallace](https://github.com/ewallace) wrote basic functions and documentation needed to do qPCR analysis in [the Wallace lab](https://ewallace.github.io/), then started building them into an R package.
 [Sam Haynes](https://github.com/dimmestp) is actively developing, initially as part of the [eLife Open Innovation Leaders programme 2020](https://elifesciences.org/labs/fdcb6588/innovation-leaders-2020-introducing-the-cohort).

 If there is a feature that you need for your work, please ask us!